 Jomo Kenyatta International Airport is located 18 KM east of the capital of Nairobi, Kenya.
 It is the largest airport in East and Central Africa currently served by 49 airlines with direct flights to Europe, the Middle East, the Far East and the African Continent.

-The new Terminal 1A, which was previously known as Terminal 4, handles International departures and arrivals for Kenya Airways and her Partners.
+The new Terminal 1A, which was previously known as Terminal 4, handles International departures and arrivals for Kenya Airways and its Partners.
 What used to be called Unit 1 has now become Terminal 1B.
 Terminal 1B now handles International departures for other airlines.
 Unit 2, which is now known as Terminal 1C, handles International Departures as well.

 So if you are travelling soon, it is good to familiarise yourself with these new JKIA terminals.
 This will minimise confusion and the imminent possibility of missing your flight, especially if you are late for boarding and there is no time to explore.

 Take comfort though in the fact that the airport is well labelled, plus if you purchased your ticket from a reputable travel agency, the new name will very likely be indicated in your ticket.
-Looking forward to hearing your experience.
+Looking forward to hearing about your experience.